snaplet/docs-old/docs/integrations/usage-with-prisma.md

 # Usage with Prisma

-Let Snaplet seed your database with Prisma by letting migrations create the database structure, and Snaplet restoring the data.
+Prisma Migrations creates the database structure, and then Snaplet restores the data.

 ```bash
 prisma migrate dev